golark/ash/README.md

 ```bash
 source /path/to/ash/widget.zsh
 ```
-Restart your terminal, type your command then hit CTRL + G
+Restart your terminal, type your command followed by CTRL + G

 ## 🤔 Why ash?